encode/django-rest-framework/docs/api-guide/fields.md

 ### `default`

 If set, this gives the default value that will be used for the field if none is supplied.
 If not set the default behavior is to not populate the attribute at all.

+May be set to a function or other callable, in which case the value will be evaluated each time it is used.

 ### `validators`